neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         ParallelContext.working may not return results in the order of submission.

-        Hoc code subsequent to pc.runworker() is executed only by the master since that call returns immediately if the process is the master and otherwise starts an infinite loop on each worker which requests and executes submit tasks from ANY ParallelContext instance.
+        Python code subsequent to pc.runworker() is executed only by the master since that call returns immediately if the process is the master and otherwise starts an infinite loop on each worker which requests and executes submit tasks from ANY ParallelContext instance.
 This is the standard way to seed the bulletin board with submissions.
 Note that workers may also execute tasks that themselves cause submissions.
-If subsidiary tasks call pc.runworker, the call returns immediately.
+If subsidiary tasks call ``pc.runworker()``, the call returns immediately.
 Otherwise the task
         it is working on would never complete!
-        The pc.runworker() function is also called for each worker after all hoc files are read in and executed.
+        The pc.runworker() function is also called for each worker after all code files are read in and executed.

         The basic organization of a simulation is:

         .. code-block::
-            none
+            python

-            //setup which is exactly the same on every machine.
+            # setup which is exactly the same on every machine.
-            // ie declaration of all functions, procedures, setup of neurons
+            # ie declaration of all functions, procedures, setup of neurons

-            pc.runworker() to start the execute loop if this machine is a worker
+            pc.runworker() # to start the execute loop if this machine is a worker

-            // the master scatters tasks onto the bulletin board and gathers results
+            # the master scatters tasks onto the bulletin board and gathers results

             pc.done()